List of Ottawa Charge draft picks

 Savannah Harmon was the first ever draft selection for Ottawa, taken fifth overall in 2023.

 The Ottawa Charge are a professional ice hockey team in the Professional Women's Hockey League (PWHL).
 Their first draft pick was Savannah Harmon, selected fifth overall in the 2023 PWHL draft.
-The Charge have participated in three PWHL Drafts and have drafted 28 players.
+The Charge have participated in four PWHL Drafts and have drafted 34 players.